mbrat2005/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-settings/README.md

 - Required: Yes
 - Type: string

-### Parameter: `clusterNodeConfigs`
+### Parameter: `clusterNodeNames`

-An array of cluster node objects with 'nodeName' and 'ipv4Address' properties for each node.
-The ipv4Address property should be the management IP address of the node.
-Example: [{nodeName: hci-node-1, ipv4Adress: 172.20.0.11}, {nodeName: hci-node-2, ipv4Adress: 172.20.0.12}].
+Names of the cluster node Arc Machine resources.
+These are the name of the Arc Machine resources created when the new HCI nodes were Arc initialized.
+Example: [hci-node-1, hci-node-2].

 - Required: Yes
 - Type: array